 Hose pipes are a good idea but can yours spray water on to your roof easily?
 Do you have multiple hoses so everyone in the house can damp the roof and the garden if wild fires are in the area?
 Is your roof made of metal?
 Are your gutters filled with debris or empty?
 Do you have clearance from the tree line that is deep enough to prevent fire jumping?
 Even in suburban areas there are trees and many are very close to homes.
 Is your council going to chop them down to create a safe area to stop fire spreading or can you legally do that yourself?

-Fort McMurray showed the importance of pre-planning and that is what we do, eh?
+The wildfire showed the importance of pre-planning and that is what we do, eh?
 A major wildfire means five minutes mandatory evacuation.
 You know your routes (multiple) out of your neighborhood and you have driven them.
 In a wildfire expect smoke, flames, and fear.

 Plan for this and how you will avoid sitting in a traffic jam for two hours on a route that should take ten minutes while the flames get nearer and nearer.
 Of course in many SHTF scenarios a car won’t work or be a safe bet but if you know your area, if your car is gassed, and if you evacuate before the mandatory evacuation is given a car is your best bet here.
 Not only your transport and your source of worldly goods but it is your home for a while.
-At least one Fort McMurray resident used horses to escape.

 Many in their cars had the windows open which in SHTF is never a great move.
 There are multiple videos on-line with people literally screaming to close windows as the fire suddenly hits the road they are on.
 There is a resource at the end on what to do if you are trapped in a car in a wildfire.